huggingface/optimum-habana/README.md

 </div>

 Other models and tasks supported by the 🤗 Transformers and 🤗 Diffusers library may also work.
-You can refer to this [section](https://github.com/huggingface/optimum-habana#how-to-use-it) for using them with 🤗 Optimum Habana.
-Besides, [this page](https://github.com/huggingface/optimum-habana/tree/main/examples) explains how to modify any [example](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library to make it work with 🤗 Optimum Habana.
+You can refer to this [section](https://github.com/huggingface/optimum-habana#how-to-use-it) for using them with 🤗 Optimum for Intel(R) Gaudi(R) accelerator.
+Besides, [this page](https://github.com/huggingface/optimum-habana/tree/main/examples) explains how to modify any [example](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library to make it work with 🤗 Optimum for Intel(R) Gaudi(R) accelerator.

 If you find any issues while using those, please open an issue or a pull request.

 ## Gaudi Setup

-Please refer to Habana Gaudi's official [installation guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html).
+Please refer to the Intel(R) Gaudi(R) accelerator's official [installation guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html).

-> Tests should be run in a Docker container based on Habana Docker images.
+> Tests should be run in a Docker container based on Intel(R) Gaudi(R) accelerator Docker images.
 >
 > The current version has been validated for SynapseAI 1.15.